RedNova1/Rude-Docs/docs/Practical Information/Lighting.md

-# Lighting 101 (Beginner Tutorial)
+# Lighting

-This will teach you the basics to [lighting](https://docs.unity3d.com/2019.4/Documentation/Manual/LightingOverview.html) your Ultrakill levels!
+This will teach you the basics to [lighting](https://docs.unity3d.com/2019.4/Documentation/Manual/LightingOverview.html) your ULTRAKILL levels!

 ## Introduction